-You might not have heard of blueberry clafoutis, but if you haven’t then you really should.
-I’ve made two versions of this easy, tasty dessert – one gluten free and one not, since I’m partnering with Bob’s Red Mill who have flours that work perfectly for both.
-One thing is common, though – it’s so good.
+You might not have heard of blueberry clafoutis, but if you haven't then you really should.
+I've made two versions of this easy, tasty dessert - one gluten free and one not.
+One thing is common, though - it's so good.

 It may rise up the sides of the pan but don't worry, it goes down as it cools.
 Then you can enjoy it warm, maybe with a sprinkle of powdered sugar over the top.
 The soft, warm blueberries pop in your mouth and go so well with the sweet, flavorful clafoutis.